foundriesio/docs/source/reference-manual/security/boot-software-updates-imx8qm.rst

 image has to be signed in advance by a subscriber private key, there is way to add signed binary instead of automatic inclusion of unsigned boot artifacts.

-To do that just **lmp-boot-firmware.bbappend** to your *meta-subscriber-overrides* layer, adding proper value of PV (boot firmware version, which will be automatically added to ${osroot}/usr/lib/firmware/version.txt file), path to signed binary and signed binary itself.
+To do that, just add ``lmp-boot-firmware.bbappend`` to your *meta-subscriber-overrides* layer, adding the path to the signed binary and the signed binary itself.

+Then define boot firmware version number by setting ``LMP_BOOT_FIRMWARE_VERSION`` global variable in your ``lmp-factory-custom.inc``.
+Boot firmware version information will be automatically added to `${osroot}/usr/lib/firmware/version.txt` file and U-Boot Device Tree Blob.

 Example:
 ::